Shivkumar25/Communication-between-two-Unmanned-Aerial-Systems/README.md

 ## Competition

 We are Team Amrita Ciphers from Amrita School of Engineering Bangalore.
-This project was done for **Innovation Challenge in Small Unmanned Aircraft System Communications** organized by IEEE VTS Bangalore Chapter and IEEE Bangalore Section.
+This project was done for the **Innovation Challenge in Small Unmanned Aircraft System Communications** organized by IEEE VTS Bangalore Chapter and IEEE Bangalore Section.
+The team came Runners-Up.
 ![Competition](Competition.jpg)

-The team came Runners-Up.
 ## Hardware Used
 1) Ryze DJI Tello Drone
 2) ESP8266 Microcontroller